Exercise and Resting Heart Rate

 Conclusion

 If you read my last post, The Importance of Having a Healthy Resting Heart Rate, you know your RHR should be in a particular range.
-Therefore, if you want a healthy resting heart rate, some exercise/training must be involved.
+Therefore, if you want a healthy resting heart rate, there must be some exercise/training involved.
 As the research shows, endurance training is the best way to do that.
 You don’t have to train like an elite athlete.
 You need to be consistent at a moderate level spread throughout the week.
 Further, if you add a balanced diet to your lifestyle, your heart health will improve even more.

-Until next time, live sensibly, and be healthy.
+Until next time, live sensible, be healthy.

 [1] Reimers, Anne Kerstin et al. “Effects of Exercise on the Resting Heart Rate: A Systematic Review and Meta-Analysis of Interventional Studies.”
 Journal of clinical medicine vol. 7,12 503.
 1 Dec.
 2018, doi:10.3390/jcm7120503 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6306777/ –> BACK <–